waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Quest (Crystal)
-- Prerequisites: Burned Tower, Cianwood, Route 42 (Incomplete?).
 - Current Step: Re-verify Route 42 sighting.
-- Route 42 HOW: Surf from Ecruteak side (41, 10), Cut tree at (24, 13), walk to center of island to trigger Suicune.
+- Route 42 HOW: Surf from Ecruteak side (41, 10), Cut tree at (24, 13), walk to center of island to trigger Suicune fleeing.
 - Pivot: If Route 42 is clear, approach Route 36 junction (28, 9) from the West.
 - Battle Plan (Tin Tower): Lead with XENON (Gastly).
 Turn 1: Hypnosis.
 Turn 2+: Night Shade.
-- Hypothesis: Suicune lacks Roar in Crystal (Verify in battle).

 # Tile Mechanics (Global)
 - FLOOR: Traversable.